eerga/Portfolio/README.md

 Even though we did observe activity spikes for both flights and Twitter, the activity spikes did not overlay, which means that other variable(s) may better explain Twitter activity increase.

 ### Summary of the project
-Therefore, the analysis suggests that our hypothesis should be rejected as this marketing strategy is not supported by available data.
+The analysis suggests that our hypothesis should be rejected as this marketing strategy is not supported by available data.

 # Python Projects
 ## [Project 1: The popularity secret behind Pokémon card resale market](https://github.com/eerga/da_project)